robeady/timestamper/readme.md

 ## Installation

-Create and activate a virtualenv and `pip install requirements.txt`
+Create and activate a virtualenv and `pip install -r requirements.txt`

 ## Usage